Reptiles are not suitable in a house where there are children under the age of 5.

 Keep reptiles out of any area where food is prepared or eaten.
 Use hot water to wash any surfaces the reptile has had contact with.

 Only wash your reptile in its own basin.
 Never use sinks or the bath.
-Waste water and droppings should be disposed of in the toilet or outside drain.
+Dispose of waste water and droppings in the toilet or outside drain.

 Always wear disposable gloves when cleaning: